tlogan/ERST/README.md

     - encode fibonacci as an example to motivate 2-induction and test k-induction.
     - type annotations
     - subtyping
+- in paper, note criteria of when variables are frozen (i.e. turned into skolems)
 - in paper, change subset inclusion to strict equality in subtyping rules
 - finish implementing inhabitable check
 - finish implementing relational key check